loteoo/hyperstatic-demo/src/app/pages/Project/project.md

 This project started out as a boilerplate but grew into a seperate package instead.

-This site is just a demo to get the word out potentially some help and assistance.
+This site is just a demo to get the word out and potentially some help and assistance.

 The project is very early, it does not even have a name yet.
 Hypersite?
 Instasite?
 Hyperlight?
 Or why not *Bourango* which means nothing related at all but sounds cool.
 [Please help](https://github.com/loteoo/hyperapp-site-generator/issues/1).